 However, if you are a finder and keeper of $10,000, your tax burden will be $2,500 ($10,000 x .25 = $2,500).

 - If the $10,000 is in property value, not cash, you’ll still have to come up with $2,500 in cash to pay the IRS if you keep the property rather than sell it, such as if the item of property is something you always wanted to own.

 - If you’ve always wanted a Rembrandt and you find a genuine Rembrandt, the art might be more important to you than any cash it would bring in if you sold it.

 One way around paying the found property tax bill is to donate all or some of your discovery to a qualified charity.

-- In 2020, you can deduct up to $300 in qualified cash contributions without itemizing your deductions.
-This amount is increased to $600 for 2021 for couples that file a joint return.
+- In 2021, you can deduct up to $600 in qualified cash contributions for couples that file a joint return, or up to $300 for other filers.
 When you itemize your deductions, you can typically claim a deduction for donations greater that this amount.
 This can help offset some of the income you had to claim.

 - No taxes are due, although you won’t have the use and enjoyment of the found property or the money, because you're giving it away.

 Unless you live in a state without an income tax, you’ll have to pay taxes on the found property to your state as well.
 There’s a small silver lining: If you itemize, you can also deduct on your federal return any state taxes you've paid.
 You might be able to recoup a little and save some tax dollars.

 Remember, with TurboTax, we'll ask you simple questions about your life and help you fill out all the right tax forms.
 With TurboTax you can be confident your taxes are done right, from simple to complex tax returns, no matter what your situation.